manoharan-lab/holopy/docs/source/users/recon_tutorial.rst

 Reconstructing Data (Numerical Propagation)
 ===========================================

+A hologram contains information about the electric field amplitude and phase at the detector plane.
-Holograms are typically reconstructed optically by shining light back through them.
-This corresponds mathematically to propagating the field stored in the hologram to some different plane.
-HoloPy generalizes this concept and allows you to numerically propagate any hologram (or electric field) to another position in space.
+Shining light back through a hologram allows reconstruction of the electric field at points upstream of the detector plane.
+HoloPy performs this function mathematically by numerically propagating a hologram (or electric field) to another position in space.
+This allows you to reconstruct 3D sample volumes from 2D images.

 Example Reconstruction
 ~~~~~~~~~~~~~~~~~~~~~~